 Or see over fifty street art murals dedicated to comic books and cartoons?

-17 Reasons To Visit Brussels
+17 Reasons Why We Love Brussels

-1. Belgian chocolate is actually the best
+1. Belgian chocolate is the best!

 Known for its creamy velvety melt-in-the-mouth texture, Belgian chocolate is famous all over the world.
 And tourists flock to the country’s capital by the bucket load in search of authentic Belgian chocolate to eat, drink, take home as a souvenir and basically inhale it in any way they can.